boisgera/Chuck-Norris-counted-to-infinity.-Twice./Chuck Norris counted to infinity. Twice..md

 How did he do it?

-Chuck creates the integers
+Chuck Norris makes the integers
 ================================================================================

-"God made the integers, all else is the work of man", according to Leopold Kronecker.
+> God made the integers, all else is the work of man.
+>
+> Leopold Kronecker.

+Since Chuck Norris is no mere mortal, he can also "make the integers".
+All that he requires is the empty set $\{\}$ and the ability to build new sets from this primitive.

 Appendix
 ================================================================================